hotwax/oms-documentation/user-manuals/order-management/allocate-sales-order.md

 _**This document outlines a step-by-step process to move items to order parking in the HotWax Commerce Order management system.**_

-1. Go to  the Hamburger Menu in the OMS > Order Management section > Sales Orders to open the Find Sales Order page.
-2. Select the order to open the View Sales Order page.
-3. Click the Move Items to Parking function.
+1. Click the Move Items to Parking function.
-4. Choose the parking using the Radio button and Save.
+2. Choose the parking using the Radio button and Save.
-5. Confirm the Ship From column to view the selected parking.
+3. Confirm the Ship From column to view the selected parking.

 Refer to the table below for parking description and purpose.